Long paths and cycles in subgraphs of the cube: The Interaction Digraph

-\begin{proof} { Suppose we have such an undirected path $Q=V_0V_1V_2V_3$ in $H$ and assume $V_0\in A$.
+\begin{proof} { Suppose for contradiction that we have such a path $Q=V_0V_1V_2V_3$ in $H$ and assume $V_0\in A$.
 Each directed edge $\overrightarrow {VW}$ of $Q$ gives an endblock in $V$ with exit vertex $x$, such that $p(x)\neq b$ and $p(x)\in W$.
-These endblocks are distinct by the construction of $H$ and in each we can find an endblock path of length $2^{d-2}$ from its cutvertex to this exit vertex by induction on $d$.
+These endblocks are distinct by the construction of $H$ and since Theorem \ref{connmod} holds for $d-1$, in each we can find an endblock path of length at least $2^{d-2}$ from its cutvertex to this exit vertex.
 We claim that we can form an $a-b$ path $P$ which extends all three of these paths.
-As such a path has length at least $3(2^{d-2})>2^{d-1}$, this contradicts our choice of $G$ and proves the lemma.
+As such a path has length at least $3(2^{d-2})>2^{d-1}$, this contradicts the hypothesis and proves the lemma.

 We will construct our path by forming paths $P_i$ in each $V_i$ and eventually join them into one.
 The start point of $P_i$ will be denoted by $a_i$ and its end point by $b_i$.
 We first choose these vertices.